Watch Video39 min

 English +1

-Okay, technically Cortes Bank isn't on the Californian coast, it's 180km west of San Diego, but the open ocean reef that rains salty skyscrapers onto surfing's bravest boardriders is as great a place as any to open your eyes to the variety of ocean offering available in the Golden State.
+Technically, Cortes Bank isn't on the Californian coast — it’s around 120 miles west of San Diego in the Pacific Ocean.
+The open ocean reef that rains salty skyscrapers onto surfing’s bravest boardriders is as great a place as any to experience the variety of ocean offerings available in the Golden State.
+Widely seen as the final frontier in big wave surfing, Cortes Bank is strictly for elite water people with support crews, boats, PWCs, and first responders with helicopters on standby.

-Widely seen as the final frontier in big wave surfing, Cortes Bank is strictly for elite water people with support crews, boats, PWCs and first responders with helicopters on standby.
-Once upon-a-time the bank was an island.
-It's now submerged by a couple of metres, but with the surrounding seafloor some 1,800m below, it doesn't take much for inbound swells to suddenly lurch to life and rear up viciously over the shallow reef shelfs below.
+Once upon a time, the bank was an island.
+It's now submerged by a couple of meters.
+With the surrounding seafloor some 1,800 meters below the surface, though, it doesn't take much for inbound swells to suddenly lurch to life and rear up viciously over the shallow reef below.

 Is this where the world will see the first 100-foot wave – big wave surfing's holy grail – ridden successfully?
 A hardcore gang of devotees including Izzi Gomez, Justine Dupont and Lucas Chianca, who last tackled big Cortes Bank in early 2023, sure think so.